Chapter One of the Story of Rick and Marla’s Wedding Aboard the

 The moment I realized Marla was beginning to edge away,

-me her room key.
+Would I mind keeping her room key for her?
 She didn't have a purse or a

-pocket, so she asked me to put in my pocket
+pocket, so she asked me to put it in my pocket

-bother giving her back that key because that was the
+bother giving her back that key.
+That was the

 night we fell in love.